 The implementation of Competency Based Curriculum involves monitoring and evaluation to determine its success.
 After the five-year implementation cycle, a summative evaluation of the primary education cycle was undertaken to establish the achievement of learning outcomes as envisaged in the Basic Education Curriculum Framework.
-The Government of Kenya constituted a Presidential Working Party on Education Reforms (PWPER) in 2022 to address salient issues affecting the education sector.
+The Government of Kenya constituted a Presidential working Party on Education Reforms (PWPER) in 2022 to address salient issues affecting the education sector.
 PWPER made far reaching recommendations for basic education that necessitated curriculum review.
 The recommendations of the PWPER, monitoring reports, summative evaluation, feedback from curriculum implementers and other stakeholders led to rationalisation and review of the basic education curriculum.

-The reviewed Grade Five Curriculum designs for learners with Physical Impairment build on competencies attained by learners at Grade Four.
-Emphasis at this grade is the development of basic literacy, numeracy and skills for interaction with the environment.
+The reviewed Grade eight curriculum designs for learners with hearing impairment build on competencies attained by learners at Grade 7.
+Emphasis at this grade is the development of skills for exploration and making informed decision on pathways based on careers.